isuke01/wp-composer-collaborate/README.md

 ## Getting Started

-Have you ever problems with collaborate WordPress themes?
+Have you ever problems to collaborate in team using WordPress?
 There is a solution!
 Just download this repository and setup it your way.

 This allow you create your WP setup based on composer.
 Which solve all problem during collaboration.